SatyamSingh1299/Customer_Churn_PowerBI/readme.md

 - Calculate and understand the current churn rate
 - Identify key reasons why customers are churning
-- Analyze churn patterns across different customer segments (demographics, geography, contract types, services)
+- Analyse churn patterns across different customer segments (demographics, geography, contract types, services)
 - Investigate which factors have the strongest impact on churn
 - Provide data-driven recommendations to reduce churn and improve customer retention